JumpStone/jumpstone4477.de/apps/gaming-site/CONTRIBUTING.md

 Contributors are expected to communicate respectfully, assume good faith, and keep feedback focused on improving the project.
 Harassment, discrimination, and personal attacks are not acceptable.

+See [henrymeyer.de/code-of-conduct](https://henrymeyer.de/code-of-conduct) for the full Code of Conduct.

-Thank you for taking the time to make the gaming documentation more useful for players and creators.
+Thank you for taking the time to make the gaming documentation more useful for players.